johanf85/home-assistant-heating-configuration/index.md

 #### Correction of temperature sensors

-Noticed that my DS18B20 sensors weren't correct when set up.
+My DS18B20 sensors ([onewire](https://www.home-assistant.io/integrations/onewire/)) needed a correction to match the right temperature value.
 With the use of [template platform](https://www.home-assistant.io/integrations/template/) a correction is applied to the onewire sensors.

 See below: